This is an outdated version published on 2022-03-21. Read the most recent version.

 Beneath the second skin.
 Mayan Textiles and Bodies in the Art of Manuel Tzoc Bucup and Sandra Monterroso

-• Sebastián Eduardo Dávila (Autor/in)
+• Sebastián Eduardo Dávila (Author)

 Abstract